Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 18.17.43 UTC
+- WIB: Sabtu, 8 Februari 2025 19.41.54 UTC
-- WITA: Sabtu, 8 Februari 2025 19.17.43 UTC
+- WITA: Sabtu, 8 Februari 2025 20.41.54 UTC
-- WIT: Sabtu, 8 Februari 2025 20.17.43 UTC
+- WIT: Sabtu, 8 Februari 2025 21.41.54 UTC

 Kutipan Inspiratif:
-"A man must eat a peck of salt with his friend before he knows him."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success